south-lacrosse/www-dev/docs/fixtures-sheet-format.md

 The simplest way to understand the format is to visit the [previous Fixtures Sheets](https://drive.google.com/drive/folders/1SoT-hiBgRW_PLNRSLEkzcjbGobhXRanf?usp=sharing), and have a look at the latest version.

-The number of points for wins/draws/loses can be set on the SEMLA Settings page in WordPress Admin.
+The number of points for wins/draws/loses and the tie-break options can be set on the SEMLA Settings page in WordPress Admin (this option may only be available to Administrators).

 **IMPORTANT:** There is practically no validation in the programs which update from the Fixtures Sheet.
 Therefore if you mess with the format of the spreadsheet don't be surprised if everything breaks!